 1978 - Giovanni Priziola (Feb.
 12, 1893, to April 14, 1979).
 Upon Zerilli's death, "Papa John" Priziola apparently attempted to seize control of the Detroit family.
 He survived just one year.

 1979 - Jack Tocco (c.
-Sept.
-1928 to ?).
-Jack (right), a Detroit native and a relative of former bosses Guglielmo Tocco and Joseph Zerilli, became the recognized leader of the Partnership.
-He served as boss for at least two decades.
-His reign was interrupted - if not ended - by a 1998 federal racketeering conviction.
-Though Tocco might have been sentenced up to 30 years for his crimes, a sentence of one year and one day was imposed.
-Government appeals lengthened the term to 34 months.
+Oct.
+29, 1926 to July 14, 2014).
+Jack (right), a Detroit native and a relative of former bosses Guglielmo Tocco (Jack's father) and Joseph Zerilli (Jack's uncle), became the recognized leader of the Partnership in the mid- to late-1970s.
+He was widely believed to have served a role in the disappearance of former Teamster boss Jimmy Hoffa in July, 1975.
+Tocco served as boss for at least two decades.
+His reign was interrupted - if not ended - by a 1998 federal racketeering and conspiracy conviction.
+Though Tocco might have been sentenced to decades behind bars for his crimes, Judge John Corbett O'Meara sentenced him to one year and one day.
+Government appeals eventually lengthened the term to 34 months.
 Tocco was released near the end of 2003 at the age of 76.
+He died July 14, 2014, at the age of 87.